Installing and Configuring the DMF Controller

 # begin transaction append

 Configuration changes applied while the transaction is active are performed against the transaction but do not update the configuration until the transaction is committed (using the commit transaction command).
-Several validation checks are postponed until committing the changes.
+Several validation checks are postponed until after committing the changes.
 The commit does not post if validation errors are present.

 Note: In this sample workflow, the objective is to create a new snapshot and not to update the system's configuration.